200239087/weekOf-Nov29/02-keyDetection/02-keyDetection.md

 1. Modify the code so that instead of 'a', it detects the word 'open'
 1. Modify the password so that instead of 'open' it's up, up, down, down, left, right, left, right, b, a (see buzzfeed.com)
+1. Combined with the audio element you did before, create a drum pad.
+Google free downloadable drum sounds.